ro9aine/antiguru/README.md

-# ayment Service Test Task
+# Payment Service Test Task

 Basic payment service for order payments with cash and acquiring flows.